stackitcloud/stackit-cli/docs/stackit_load-balancer_quota.md

 ## stackit load-balancer quota

-Shows the configured load balancer quota
+Shows the configured Load Balancer quota

 ### Synopsis

-Shows the configured load balancer quota for the project.
+Shows the configured Load Balancer quota for the project.
 If you want to change the quota, please create a support ticket in the STACKIT Help Center (https://support.stackit.cloud)

 ```
 stackit load-balancer quota [flags]